 Curious and want to know what is flux core welding?
-I give a full explanation for those beginners and for everyone else to want to learn.
-Enjoy!

-What is Flux Core Welding?
+What Is Flux Core Welding?

 Flux core welding also known as FCAW (Flux Core Arc Welding) is a popular form of welding that joins two separate pieces of metal together, most commonly mild steel.